pontus-vision/pontus-vision/README.md

 **<details><summary>Lightweight Kubernetes (k3s) installation</summary>**

-K3s - Lightweight Kubernetes.
-Easy to install, half the memory, all in a binary of less than 100 MB.
+K3s is a Lightweight Kubernetes that is easy to install, and uses fewer resources than k8s.
 For more info follow the [link](https://github.com/k3s-io/k3s/blob/master/README.md).

 ```bash
 mkdir -p ~/work/client/